 inquiring about is located in the City of New Port Richey’s jurisdiction.
 Not all properties within New Port Richey zip codes are located in the

 To schedule an inspection of any kind, please call (727) 853-1048.

-Click here to check on the status of an inspection.
 You must apply for a permit in-person to the Building Division at City Hall.
-Please note that this system only supports the Internet Explorer and FireFox browsers at this time.

 The City of New Port Richey utilizes Pasco County’s contractor licensing system.
 Therefore, if you are licensed and registered to do work in Pasco County, you are licensed and registered to do work in New Port Richey.